AlexDjangoX/backend-worksheet/README.md

 ```

 4. ❓ **Explain the purpose of serverless functions in the context of Next.js API routes.
-How do they impact scalability and deployment?**
+How do they impact scalability and deployment?**(✅)

 ```